The goal of the human rights complaints process is to resolve disputes between parties in a way that:

 - the parties are in control of the process

-- the goal is to find creative and restorative solutions
+- it is a way to find a creative and restorative solution to a problem

 Does the Human Rights Commission’s Mediator represent me?